-What were the subject/s in Southville where you excelled at?
+Southville: In which subject/s in Southville did you excel at?

 “I was good at Social Sciences especially if it involved writing and speaking.
 However, I would usually place at the top of my class in all of my subjects, even in Math (hahaha)!”

 Southville: What was your learning style?

 “I would always listen in class and I love making my own reviewers.
 Spaced Repetition would apply to me as a student.”

 Southville: Which part of studying at Southville did you like most and why?